VO2max / What is VO2max?

 - If a levelling off is not observed then VO2max is considered to have occurred if two or more of the above criteria occur.

-The two graphs (right) demonstrate the plateauing of oxygen consumption with increasing speed or power output.
-In these examples oxygen consumption increases linearly until at a given speed (running) or power output (cycling) it begins to plateau and VO2max occurs at around 18.5kmh during running and 300watts when cycling.
+The two graphs (below) demonstrate the plateauing of oxygen consumption with increasing speed or power output.
+In these examples oxygen consumption increases linearly until at a given speed (running) or power output (cycling) it begins to plateau.

 Estimating VO2max using field based tests

-Cooper Test – this test involves estimating your VO2max based on the distance covered during a 12 minute run.
+The Cooper run test estimates VO2 max based on the distance covered during a 12 minute run.
 The formula for the cooper test is:

 I found this test to be fairly accurate for myself: